nikksno/cookieconsent/README.md

 Keep in mind
 --------

 All of the changes from the original cc v1 are still being worked on and - as for now at least - it's only me on the project and as you might expect I'm working on it in my spare time.
 New changes may break the plugin on your site at any time.
-If you're using it on production websites [like I am] be sure to subscribe to notifications for new pushes to the repo (HowTo here)[https://help.github.com/articles/receiving-email-notifications-for-pushes-to-a-repository/].
+If you're using it on production websites [like I am] be sure to subscribe to notifications for new pushes to the repo [HowTo here](https://help.github.com/articles/receiving-email-notifications-for-pushes-to-a-repository/).
 If you can contribute to the project in any way please consider doing so: any help is very much appreciated.
 Thanks!

 Live demo
 --------